I Miss You

 The Men Who Have Mostly Female Friends

-That article references another recent piece in Harper’s which has an interesting angle on how this problem is damaging women:
+This article has an interesting angle/claim – this problem is actually damaging women:

 Men Have No Friends and Women Bear the Burden